AlexsandroSchneider/DC-Demonstrations/README.md

-# DC-Connection-Demonstration
+# DC-Demonstrations
-Demonstration of connection using sockets in Python, developed for the Distributed Computing subject.
+Demonstrations developed for the Distributed Computing subject, using sockets in Python.